RCTs for Frontier AI Governance: Methodological Challenges and Solutions for Human Uplift Studies: Results

 Versioned AI systems and stable evaluation snapshots could allow researchers to measure, control for, or appropriately interpret intervention fidelity.
 Provider-side guarantees of fixed model versions for study duration, explicit version identifiers for models and system configurations, and mediated access to snapshots through secure or tiered research environments could all promote more rigorous research \cite{Casper_2024, brundage_frontier_2026}.
 The success of this solution hinges on coordination between developers, providers, and researchers.
 Such infrastructure need not imply public release of sensitive systems, but could instead support intervention fidelity, reproducibility, and interpretability under proprietary or security constraints.
+Emerging research on verification offers potential solutions \cite{10.1145/3716815.3729011, scaramuzza2026showcomplyshowinganything, scaramuzza2025engineeringtrustworthymachinelearningoperations, yao2026sprintrobustmodelattribution, you_verifiable_2026}. \\\textbf{Related challenges: C5, C8, C9}